Code-Institute-Submissions/Milestone-25/README.md

 ### Manual User Story Testing ###

-All of the clickable links take the user to the correct corresponding webpage, using the target_blank attribute to open these links in a new tab.
+All of the clickable links take the user to the correct corresponding webpage, target_blank attribute is not added because the game should not occur across multiple tabs.

-The sub-heading "seekers of adventure.
-And Coin.
-And Donuts.
-And Shiny Things.
-And Educational Stuff", is set to be hidden on smaller screen sizes, as is the image of the mighty nein in the about section.
-This is to make the site experience less cluttered when using e.g. mobile.
+The gamedeck, clock, movecounter and overlay all vary in size across different platforms so the user does not need to scroll around the screen (interrupting gameplay) to see the gamedeck.

 Carousel:
 Use the navbar to jump to the "Character" section